DecisionNeurosciencePsychopathology/redcap_in_r/kexin_data_cleaning/README.md

 # Access Forms Cleaning Pipeline (Protect)
 Revised: Jan 9 2020
 ## Setup
-rootdir
+`rootdir`: Directory of the Access forms to be transferred
+* Access form: in .csv format
-logdir: directory of folder to save duplicated IDs that are removed from database variable map
+`logdir`: Directory of the folder to save duplicated IDs that are removed from database
+`variable map`
 * 'baseline': when checking duplicated IDs, if baseline then check id if not baseline then check ID+CDATE
     * baseline: TRUE or FALSE
 * 'is.checkbox': TRUE, FALSE, NA.
 If NA, the variable will not be transferred.